General Data Protection Regulation (GDPR):

 School staff have access to your child's records to enable them to do their jobs.
 From time to time, information may be shared with others involved in your child's care if it is necessary.
 Anyone with access to your child's records is properly trained in confidentiality issues and is governed by legal duty to keep their details secure, accurate and up-to-date.

-All information about your child is help securely and appropriate safeguards are in place to prevent accidental loss.
+All information about your child is held securely and appropriate safeguards are in place to prevent accidental loss.

 In some circumstances, we may be required by law to release your child's details to statutory or other official bodies, for example if a court order is presented, or in the case of public educational issues.
 In other circumstances, you may be required to give written consent before information is released - such as the educational reports for insurance, solicitors etc.